Anupamit/Javascript-Theory-Qustions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ## Q.46 What is Class in js?
-Classes are in fact `"special functions"`, and just as you can define function expressions and function declarations, the class syntax has two components: `class expressions` and `class declarations`.
+A class in JavaScript is a type of function.
+Classes are declared with the class keyword.
+They act as blueprints for creating objects.

 ```js
 // Unnamed Class
 class Rectangle {